cockroachdb/docs/_includes/common/ui/statements-page.md

 The **Overview** section displays the SQL statement fingerprint and essential statistics:

-**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the last hour.
+**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the aggregation interval.

   - **Planning time** is the cumulative time taken by the [planner]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) to create an execution plan for statements with this fingerprint within the specified time interval.
   - **Execution time** is the cumulative time taken to execute statements with this fingerprint in the specified time interval.

 **Resource usage** displays statistics about storage, memory, and network usage for the SQL statement fingerprint.

-  - **Mean rows/bytes read** displays the mean average number of rows and bytes [read from the storage layer]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the last hour .
+  - **Mean rows/bytes read** displays the mean average number of rows and bytes [read from the storage layer]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the aggregation interval .
-  - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the last hour or specified time interval.
+  - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the aggregation interval or specified time interval.
-  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the last hour.
+  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the aggregation interval.
 If this value is 0, the statement was executed on a single node.
-  - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk]({{ link_prefix }}vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the last hour or specified time interval.
+  - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk]({{ link_prefix }}vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the aggregation interval.

 **Statement details** displays information about the execution of the statement.

 - **Interval start time** represents the start time of the statistics aggregation interval for a statement.
 For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM time interval.
-- **Nodes** displays the nodes on which the statements executed.
+- **Nodes**: the nodes on which the statements executed.
 Click the node ID to view node statistics. <br><br>**Nodes** are not visible for {{ site.data.products.serverless }} clusters.
-- **Regions** displays the regions on which the statements executed. <br><br>**Regions** are not visible for {{ site.data.products.serverless }} clusters.
+- **Regions**: the regions on which the statements executed. <br><br>**Regions** are not visible for {{ site.data.products.serverless }} clusters.
-- **Database** displays the database on which the statements executed.
+- **Database**: the database on which the statements executed.
-- **App** displays the name specified by the [`application_name`]({{ link_prefix }}show-vars.html#supported-variables) session setting.
+- **App**: the name specified by the [`application_name`]({{ link_prefix }}show-vars.html#supported-variables) session setting.
-- **Failed?** indicates whether the statement failed to execute.
+- **Failed?**: indicates whether the statement failed to execute.
-- **Used cost-based optimizer?** indicates whether the execution used the [cost-based optimizer]({{ link_prefix }}cost-based-optimizer.html).
+- **Used cost-based optimizer?**: indicates whether the execution used the [cost-based optimizer]({{ link_prefix }}cost-based-optimizer.html).
-- **Distributed execution?** indicates whether the execution was distributed.
+- **Distributed execution?**: indicates whether the execution was distributed.
-- **Vectorized execution?** indicates whether the execution used the [vectorized execution engine]({{ link_prefix }}vectorized-execution.html).
+- **Vectorized execution?**: indicates whether the execution used the [vectorized execution engine]({{ link_prefix }}vectorized-execution.html).
-- **Transaction type** displays the type of transaction (implicit or explicit).
+- **Transaction type**: the type of transaction (implicit or explicit).
-- **Last execution time** shows when the statement was last executed.
+- **Last execution time**: when the statement was last executed.

 **Execution counts** displays execution statistics for the SQL statement fingerprint.

-  - **First attempts** is the cumulative number of first attempts at executing statements with this fingerprint within the last hour.
+  - **First attempts**: the cumulative number of first attempts at executing statements with this fingerprint within the aggregation interval.
-  - **Total executions** is the total number of executions of statements with this fingerprint.
+  - **Total executions**: the total number of executions of statements with this fingerprint.
 It is calculated as the sum of first attempts and retries.
-  - **Retries** is the cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the last hour.
+  - **Retries**: the cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the aggregation interval.
-  - **Max Retries** is the highest number of retries of a single statement with this fingerprint within the last hour.
+  - **Max Retries**: the highest number of retries of a single statement with this fingerprint within the aggregation interval.
 For example, if three statements with the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.

 ### Diagnostics